aarya-bhatia/irc/README.md

 - A user's nick is freed i.e. made available to other users when they leave the session.
 - A server always knows every client on the network.
-- NOTE: There is a risk of NICK collisions in a "net split" scenario: If there are two disjoint IRC networks containing the same NICK and these two networks are joined by a server-server connection then we end up with two clients with same NICK on the new network.
+- NOTE: There is a risk of NICK collisions in an unavoidable scenario known as a **net split**: If there are two disjoint IRC networks containing the same NICK and these two networks are joined by a server-server connection then we end up with two clients with same NICK on the new network.
 However, it is impossible to prevent this at registration.
 Thus, the IRC specs suggest to use the KILL command and remove both the clients from the network.
-This is exactly how I implement it in my project.
+This is the approach used by me in the project.

 ## PRIVMSG